-In recent months, the city has been considering a proposal from the Jay Paul Company for a new office complex at 395 Page Mill Road, a dense development that would offer as a "public benefit" a new public-safety building at a nearby site, 3045 Park Boulevard.
+In recent months, the city has been considering a proposal from the Jay Paul Company to build a new office complex at 395 Page Mill Road, a dense development that would offer as a "public benefit" a new police headquarters at a nearby site, 3045 Park Blvd.
 The city's Planning and Transportation Commission initiated a zone change last week that would make the project possible.

-While the Jay Paul project has raised concerns from the commission and the public about potential traffic and parking impacts, it has also given the city what may be its best shot at finally getting a new police building to replace the small and seismically deficient facility at City Hall.
-A new report, which the City Council Infrastructure Committee is scheduled to consider Thursday, notes that based on the survey, a ballot measure to "fully fund a public safety building is unlikely to receive two-thirds support' however, the public share of a public-private partnership could likely win approval as part of a broader package."
+While the Jay Paul project has raised concerns from the commission and the public about potential traffic and parking problems, it has also given the city what may be its best shot at finally getting a new police building to replace the small and seismically deficient one at City Hall.
+A new report, which the City Council Infrastructure Committee was scheduled to consider Thursday, after the Weekly's press deadline, notes that based on the survey, a ballot measure to "fully fund a public safety building is unlikely to receive two-thirds support however, the public share of a public-private partnership could likely win approval as part of a broader package."

 FM3's report suggests that the city focus potential ballot measures around public safety and transportation and place projects together in packages that "pair projects that draw enthusiastic public reaction with others that are more lukewarm."

 Read more online

 An article about the Infrastructure Committee's discussion of the survey Thursday can be read at www.PaloAltoOnline.com.